Tips and Tricks for Taking the Best Photos at Night

 - Set your camera to ISO 1600.

 - Set your camera’s aperture as low as possible.

 - Take a picture!

 Look at the result after the 5s exposure is over.
 If your photo is too dark, add more time to the shutter speed until the exposure is right.
 If the photo is too bright, you can decrease the shutter speed until the exposure is right.

 Daytime cityscapes are great.
 You’re able to showcase your city as it normally looks.
 You’re most likely going to go out on a nice sunny day with blue skies and white puffy clouds.
 When the sun goes down, cities really come to life.
 All of the lights from the buildings paint new colors in the sky and give you some nice bokeh if you focus on a subject in front of some buildings.

 You can also play around with your edits and produce some interest effects!

 Street photography is one of my favorite things to shoot.
-Because I used to live in New York City and still travel there often, I have hundreds, if not thousands, of street photos from Times Square and other parts of the city.
+Because I live in New York City, I have hundreds, if not thousands, of street photos from Times Square and other parts of the city.
 With all of those photos, my favorites are the night street photos.
 New York City really never sleeps.
 It’s alive at all hours of the night.